DevSecNinja/hadiscover/README.md

 ## What is hadiscover?

-hadiscover indexes Home Assistant automation files from GitHub repositories that opt in by adding the `hadiscover` or `ha-discover` topic to their repository.
+hadiscover indexes Home Assistant automation files from GitHub repositories that opt in by adding the `hadiscover` topic to their repository.
 It provides a simple, searchable interface to find automations by name, description, trigger types, or related repositories.

 Think of it as a specialized search engine for Home Assistant configurations—similar to how kubesearch.dev works for Kubernetes resources, but focused specifically on Home Assistant automations.